AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 ## Interpolation

 Interpolation determines how a stream behaves when asked to return an event at an index between two existing events.
 InterpolationMode determines how the returned event is constructed.
+SDS provides multiple ways to set the interpolation mode to get the desired behavior.
 The table below lists InterpolationModes:

 |Mode                       |Enumeration value |Operation |